travis-ci/docs-travis-ci-com/user/languages/c.md

 ## CI environment for C Projects

-Travis VMs are 64 bit and currently provide
+Travis CI VMs are 64 bit and currently provide

  * gcc 4.6
  * clang 3.3